psahni/aws_saa_prep/neal_davis_course/database and analytics/database.md

 Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more secure.
 Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.

+### Too many connections Issue

+If a "Too Many Connections" error happens to a client connecting to a MySQL database, it means all available connections are in use by other clients.
+Opening a connection consumes resources on the database server.
+Since Lambda functions can scale to tens of thousands of concurrent connections, your database needs more resources to open and maintain connections instead of executing queries.
+The maximum number of connections a database can support is largely determined by the amount of memory allocated to it.

+--> Upgrading to a database instance with higher memory is a straightforward way of solving the problem.
+Another approach would be to maintain a connection pool that clients can reuse.
+This is where RDS Proxy comes in.

+RDS Proxy helps you manage a large number of connections from Lambda to an RDS database by establishing a warm connection pool to the database.
+Your Lambda functions interact with RDS Proxy instead of your database instance.
+It handles the connection pooling necessary for scaling many simultaneous connections created by concurrent Lambda functions.
+This allows your Lambda applications to reuse existing connections, rather than creating new connections for every function invocation.

 ### DMS